French court upholds corruption sentence for Papa Massata Diack | Sports-Games

 French court upholds corruption sentence for Papa Massata Diack

-Both men were convicted on fraud charges in France in September 2020.
-Papa Massata was sentenced at the time to five years in jail and hit with a 1 million euro fine.
 The jail sentence was confirmed by the appeals court on Thursday, while the fine was reduced to 500,000 euros ($527,750.00).
+A 10-year prohibition on holding any job linked to sports was also pronounced by the court.
+"Papa Massata Diack was sentenced more for his absence than for the offenses imputed to him," his lawyer, Marie-Sophie Goldschmidt, told Reuters.
+"This decision is rather illogical."

-His father, Lamine Diack, once one of the most powerful men in world athletics, was handed a four-year prison sentence in 2020 but he was never jailed.
-Diack remained under house arrest in France and was later released on bail, allowing him to return to Senegal where he died in December 2021 aged 88. ($1 = 0.9474 euros)
+Reached by Reuters in Senegal, Papa Massata refused to comment on the decision.
+His father, Lamine Diack, once one of the most powerful men in world athletics, was handed a four-year prison sentence in 2020 but was never jailed.
+He remained under house arrest in France and was later released on bail, allowing him to return to Senegal, where he died in December 2021 at age 88. ($1 = 0.9474 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)